 MEPS HC and MPC data are collected under the authority of the Public Health Service Act.
-Data are collected under contract with Westat, Inc. Starting with the 2009 data, MPC data are collected by Research Triangle Institute.
-Data sets and summary statistics are edited and published in accordance with the confidentiality provisions of the Public Health Service Act and the Privacy Act.
+Data are collected under contract with Westat, Inc. Data sets and summary statistics are edited and published in accordance with the confidentiality provisions of the Public Health Service Act and the Privacy Act.
 The National Center for Health statistics (NCHS) provides consultation and technical assistance.

 As soon as data collection and editing are completed, the MEPS survey data are released to the public in staged releases of summary reports, micro data files, and tables via the MEPS web site: www.meps.ahrq.gov.
-Selected data can be analyzed through MEPSnet, an on-line interactive tool designed to give data users the capability to statistically analyze MEPS data in a menudriven environment.
+Selected data can be analyzed through MEPSnet, an on-line interactive tool designed to give data users the capability to statistically analyze MEPS data in a menu-driven environment.